How to Identify and Avoid Common Company Audit Mistakes

 Habitually filing and paying your taxes beyond the deadline set by the IRS is not a good practice as it puts you in a tight spot where the tax office is concerned.
 Make sure you follow requirements next time to keep the IRS from putting your business on its audit list.

 If the salaries paid to your employees are unreasonably high, beware.
-The IRS typically conducts audit on such businesses as this could be a cause for tax scams.
-To stay clear from serious tax office concerns, reassess the salaries of your employees and make sure you are not violating tax rules.
+The IRS typically conducts audits on such businesses as this could be a cause for tax scams.
+To stay clear of serious tax office concerns, reassess the salaries of your employees and make sure you are not violating tax rules.

 The IRS has a list of tax malpractices - make sure your business is not engaging in any of these.
-Such cases of tax abuse are those that run along the lines of shifting income to tax-exempt organizations for the purpose of avoiding tax payments.
+Such cases of tax abuse are those that run along the lines of shifting income to tax-exempt organizations to avoid tax payments.
 Do not adhere to these malpractices if you don’t want the IRS to audit your business.

 If you are using a vehicle for both personal and business use, report the correct use of mileage for the latter.
 Otherwise, the IRS may find this questionable.
 At its worst, your business could get audited because of this.